dssg/nfp/README.md

 ## Contributing to the Project

 Because our project involved working with proprietary health information, much of our data is not accessible for public use.
 However, we are making our methodology transparent in hopes that it may be useful for other projects.

 We would love to hear from other individuals using parts of our code or just doing the same kind of work.

-We can be reached at dssg-nfp@googlegroups.com.
+Email us at dssg-nfp@googlegroups.com.

 ## Using R